data-edu/data-science-in-education/_book/18-additional-resources.md

 > Three open-source textbooks for statistics, one for high school students.

-Bruce, P. & Bruce, A. (2017). *Practical statistics for data scientists*.
-O'Reilly.

->

 Navarro, D. (2019). *Learning Statistics With R*. https://learningstatisticswithr.com/

->
+> An introductory textbook with a focus on applications to psychological research.

 Field, A., Miles, J., & Field, Z. (2012). *Discovering statistics using R*.
 Sage publications.

+> Emphasizes many of the most common statistical tests, especially those used in psychology and educational psychology.

 > Covers the foundations thoroughly and in an entertaining way.

-Ismay, C., & Kim, A. Y. (2019). *ModernDice: Statistical inference via data science.* CRC Press. https://moderndive.com/
+Ismay, C., & Kim, A. Y. (2019). *ModernDive: Statistical inference via data science.* CRC Press. https://moderndive.com/

->
+> An introductory statistics textbook with an emphasis on developing an intuition for the processes underlying modeling data (and hypothesis testing).

 James, G., Witten, D., Hastie, T., & Tibshirani, R. (2015). *An introduction to statistical learning with applications in R*.
 Springer.